 - To support Puerto Rico in resolving the debt crisis and empowering its residents to decide their future.

-These are just a few of my most strongly held beliefs, which we will expand throughout the course of this campaign.
+These are just a few of my most strongly held beliefs.

 The beauty of the American story is that there has always been and will continue to be a process of perfecting our union and experiment in self-governance.

 I believe that representation begins with listening, so in addition to holding regular town hall meetings throughout the campaign to hear what matters most to you, I ask you to share your thoughts with me about our country’s most important issues.